Leadership Development Programs

 The first cohort opened in 2016 with the participation of 12 principals from Northern Israel.

-In 2017 two new cohorts will begin: the first for principals in Israel’s central and southern regions and the second for TALI coordinators in the North.
-Nearly 45 educators have committed to participating.
+In 2017 two new cohorts began: the first for principals in Israel’s central and southern regions and the second for TALI coordinators in the North.
+Nearly 45 educators have participated.

 Except for the cost of a plane ticket to the United States, these professional development programs are funded entirely by the TALI Foundation.